Akuli/jou/doc/joutest.md

             The first line of the file is line 1.
         - `{{` is replaced with a `{` character.
         - `}}` is replaced with a `}` character.
+    - `skip_mode` (default: `"dont_skip"`) defines whether and how the test is skipped:
+        - `"dont_skip"` means that the test will run unless something else causes it to be skipped.
+            This is the default.
+        - `"skip_normally"` means that the test does not run, and the test shows up as skipped (yellow `s`) when you run `joutest`.
+            However, if something else causes the test to be skipped silently, then that happens instead, and the test does not show up at all in the output.
+        - `"skip_silently"` means that the test is ignored entirely.
+            It does not show up at all when you run `joutest`.
+    - `skip_mode_if_no_expected_output` (default: `"dont_skip"`) is like `skip_mode`,
+        but it only applies if the expected output specified with [output comments](#output-comments) is empty.
+        In other words, this determines whether tests with no output comments are skipped.
+        By default, having or not having output comments does not affect skipping.
     - `command` (default: `["jou", "{file}"]` or `["jou", "--stdin-name", "{file}", "-"]`) is the command that `joutest` invokes to run the test.
         For [tests in markdown files](#markdown-files),